Transfer Application Frequently Asked Questions

 How many credits are required to apply as a transfer candidate?

 Transfer applicants should have completed the equivalent of one year of full-time study at an ABA accredited law school.
 Most transfer students are granted between 28 and 30 credits.
-The maximum number of credits a transfer student can be granted is 30.
-Students who have not taken courses required as a part of the BU Law first year curriculum (Civil Procedure, Constitutional Law, Contracts, Criminal Law, Legislation, Property, and Legal Research and Writing) will be required to complete those courses before graduating from BU Law.
+The maximum number of credits a transfer student can be granted is 31.
+Students who have not taken courses required as a part of the BU Law first year curriculum (Civil Procedure, Constitutional Law, Contracts, Criminal Law, Administrative Law, Property, and Legal Research and Writing) will be required to complete those courses before graduating from BU Law.

 How many transfer students does BU Law typically accept each year?